 Changes are Not Lost with Updates

-Updating to a framework/child theme setup will make your life a lot easier moving forward.
-Frameworks may just be the next best thing to sliced bread! [ READ: Why use a Child Theme and How to Create a Child Theme ]
+Choosing to use a framework/child theme setup will make your life a lot easier moving forward. [ READ: Why use a Child Theme and How to Create a Child Theme ]

 Last but not least...